zincsearch/zincsearch/CONTRIBUTING.md

 We check for following in CI pipeline for any pull requests.

 1. Unit test code coverage for go code.
-    - If code coverage is less than 81% (according to go test) the CI tests will fail.
+   - If code coverage is less than 70% (according to go test) the CI tests will fail.
-    - You can test coverage yourself by running `./coverage.sh`
+   - You can test coverage yourself by running `./sh/coverage.sh`
    - We use codecov for visualizing code coverage of go code, codecov updates coverage for every PR through a comment.
 It allows you to see missing coverage for any lines.
-1. Linting in Javascript for GUI
-    - We run eslint for javascript anf any linting failures will result in build failures.
-    - You can test for linting failures by running `./lint.sh` in web folder.
-    - You can also fix automatically fixable linting error by running `npm run lint-autofix`
+1. Frontend production build
+   - Run `npm ci && npm run build` in `frontend/` to check TypeScript and build the embedded assets.
+   - Build the frontend before running Go tests or building the server.

 ## How to contribute code

 1. Fork the repository on github (e.g. awesomedev/zincsearch)
 1. Clone the repo from the forked repository ( e.g. awesomedev/zincsearch) to your machine.
 1. create a new branch locally.
 1. Make the changes to code.
 1. Push the code to your repo.
 1. Create a PR